Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 2.2.1 =
-* Fix critical wordpress error on new profile creation
+* Fixed critical wordpress error on new profile creation

 = 2.2.0 =
 * Added more publish options for delivering translated posts.
 Now you can choose what post status to set after delivering: don't change existing status; set to `draft`; set to `published`